alleboudy/pointnet/README.md

 sampled_pcxyz_array[:,0] -= np.average(sampled_pcxyz_array[:,0])
 sampled_pcxyz_array[:,1] -= np.average(sampled_pcxyz_array[:,1])
 sampled_pcxyz_array[:,2] -= np.average(sampled_pcxyz_array[:,2])
-could have definitely been written in a cleaner way, but uh, desperate times call for desperate measures xD

 attached is the snippit for C++ as well, it is in the repository